Installation

 Configuring the build

 JURASSIC uses a Makefile-based build system.
-Prior to compilation, you may need to edit the configuration files to match your local compiler and MPI setup.
+Prior to compilation, you may need to edit the Makefile or set make variables to match your local compiler and MPI setup.

 Typical configuration options include: